-20.2 - Drugs Covered Under Medicare Part A or B
+20.2 - Drugs Covered Under Medicare Part A or B (Rev. xx, Issued: xx - xx - xx; Effective/Implementation Date: xx - xx - xx)

 Part D specifies that a drug prescribed to a Part D eligible individual cannot be considered a covered Part D drug if payment for such drug "...is available (or would be available but for the application of a deductible) under part A or B for that individual."
-CMS interprets this to mean that if payment could be available under Part A or Part B to the individual for such drug, then it will not be covered under Part D. Consequently, drugs covered under Parts A and B are considered available (and excluded from Part D) if a beneficiary chooses not to pay premiums or if a beneficiary has enrolled in Part B but that coverage has not yet taken effect.
+CMS interprets this to mean that if payment could be available under Part A (e.g., hospital inpatient, hospice benefit) or Part B to the individual for such drug, then it will not be covered under Part D. For example, CMS requires that Part D sponsors ensure that Part D does not pay for drugs and biologics related to the terminal illness or related conditions for beneficiaries who have elected the Medicare hospice benefit as these drugs should be covered under the Medicare Part A per-diem payment to a hospice program, or for drugs used for ESRD treatment for ESRD beneficiaries receiving renal dialysis services as these drugs are included in the Medicare Part B bundled payment to an ESRD dialysis facility.
+Consequently, drugs covered under Parts A and B are considered available (and excluded from Part D) if a beneficiary chooses not to pay premiums or if a beneficiary has enrolled in Part B but that coverage has not yet taken effect.